Categories and Tags

 Querying Categories and Tags

-Categories and Tags are built-in post types in WordPress, and WPGraphQL supports querying them out of the box.
+Categories and Tags are built-in taxonomies in WordPress, and WPGraphQL supports querying them out of the box.

 Below are some common examples of querying Categories and Tags with WPGraphQL.